raredd/regex/regex.md

 $               # before an optional \n, and the end of the string
 ```

+### Greed

-\* **Greed:** placing `?` after quantifiers determine if we want to match until the last occurrence of the look-ahead or until the first occurrence.
+Placing `?` after quantifiers determine if we want to match until the last occurrence of the look-ahead or until the first occurrence.

 ```r